WHERE CAN I TRACK LIONS IN UGANDA

 Travelers should make sure they check all the trees as they look for lions in the park because these big cats often spend more time relaxing on treetops to escape the oppressive heat in the area.

 Lion tracking can be done in a small group of 4-6 individuals only given the fact that travelers are accompanied by a team of guides and researchers.
-Lion tracking limits the number which makes it so easy for the team to be handled and everyone’s safety is assured by the Uganda Wildlife Authority park ranger.
+Lion tracking limits the number, which makes it easy for the team to be handled, and everyone’s safety is assured by the Uganda Wildlife Authority park ranger.

 The Cost of Lion Tracking in Uganda